fhiso/sources-and-citations/citation-elements.md

 that this document may be edited slightly to support metadata, perhaps by adding an optional identifier or context pointer to each element.
-The exact nature of such an edit, or if it will even be necessary, will depend on that future metadata standard.
+The exact nature of such an edit, or if it will even be necessary, will depend on future development of that metadata standard.
 {/}